-Mexico’s top security officials says he entered US illegally
+Mexico’s top security official says he entered US illegally

 Durazo retweeted the newspaper’s account Monday.
 His office did not immediately respond to a request for comment.

-U.S. President Donald Trump has threatened to close the border with Mexico this week unless Mexico stops the flow of immigrants to the U.S. border.
+President Donald Trump has threatened to close the border with Mexico this week unless Mexico stops the flow of immigrants to the U.S. border.

 On Sunday, Mexico announced it would begin granting humanitarian visas again on a limited basis to some of the 2,500 Central American and Caribbean migrants currently in the southern state of Chiapas.